theislab/scarches/docs/index.rst

 Where to start?
 ---------------
 To get a sense of how the model works please go through `this <https://scarches.readthedocs.io/en/latest/pancreas_pipeline.html>`__ tutorial.
-For examples on how to use or construct and share pre-trained models check examples.
+To find out how to construct and share or use pre-trained models, check example section.